 There’s great diving across the entire Ryukyu chain.
 The most popular dive spots on the main island are the blue caves near Cape Maeda, and Sunabe Seawall which has excellent soft corals.
 More advanced divers head to the steep walls of Cape Zampa or Manza Point.
 Popular species to look out for here are batfish, anemonefish, and colourful nudibranchs.

-Just an hour by ferry from the port in Naha, are the Kerama Islands.
+Just an hour by ferry from the port in Naha are the Kerama Islands.
 The Keramas have some of the best diving in Japan, with crystal clear waters, turtles, beautiful hard corals and immaculate beaches to relax on after the dive.

-Ishigaki Island is famous for the idyllic Kabira Bay and “manta scramble” where during the summer months, manta rays lazily circle coral outcrops on the reef.
+Ishigaki Island is famous for the idyllic Kabira Bay and the “manta scramble” where during the summer months, manta rays lazily circle coral outcrops on the reef.

 Yonaguni is Japan’s westernmost inhabited island, famous for migrating hammerhead sharks during winter and the Yonaguni Monuments.
 These massive stone structures that are either a natural phenomenon or evidence of a lost civilization.